bohr-io/discord-bot-template/README.md

     npx -y bohr@latest dev
     ```

 3. When starting your project locally, a tunnel url to your local project will be provided.
-Use for the `INTERACTIONS ENDPOINT URL` in the development application.
+Use it for the `INTERACTIONS ENDPOINT URL` in the development application.

 <p align="center"><img width="400" src=".github/img/tunnel-url.png" /></p>